dynatondata/dynatonpolicies/09-configuration_management_policy.md

 # 9. Configuration Management Policy

-Dynaton Data documents of all changes to production systems and networks.
+Dynaton documents of all changes to production systems and networks.

 ## 9.1 Applicable Standards